Proliferating Nematic That Collectively Senses an Anisotropic Substrate: Discussion

-We have also observed a strong dependence of the final jammed state on the structure of the initial state.
-Specifically, heterogeneity in the seeding density and clustering of cells are needed to obtain an ordered jammed state.
-Preliminary results suggests that a more heterogeneous initial state can result in a more ordered jammed state.
+\rv{Preliminary results suggest that a more heterogeneous initial state can result in a more ordered jammed state.
 Exploring systematically this type of ``order from disorder'' is an interesting direction for future work.
-The dependence of the continuum model on the amount of heterogeneity in the initial state may be related to the fact the continuum model itself misses the discrete nature of cell division and neglects the associated small scale fluctuations that are amplified at later times, especially near jamming.
+The dependence of the continuum model on the amount of heterogeneity in the initial state may be related to the fact that the continuum model itself misses the discrete nature of cell division and neglects the associated small scale fluctuations that are amplified at later times, especially near jamming.}

+\rv{Since the proposed mechanism for cell alignment on an LCE substrate depends on cell proliferation, we predict that cells should no longer align with the substrate direction when proliferation is inhibited (e.g.\ by arresting the cell cycle).
+The molecular mechanism of the proposed cell-traction anisotropy on an LCE substrate remains an open question.
+Experiments have shown that suppressing focal adhesions impedes the onset of global alignment~\cite{Luo2023Molecular-scaleMonolayers}, which supports our proposed mechanism and provides a starting point for future experiments.}